keyursaxenacrossover/AGC/README.md

 ## How It Works
 1. **`main.py`** handles the workflow.
 2. The combined user input (text + images) is sent to **`securityagent.py`**, which processes it for malicious intent after generating descriptions from attached images.
+Only PNG format is supported for images.
 If malicious intent is detected, the user is informed, and the workflow ends.
 Otherwise, the process continues.
 3. If iumages are provided, they are sent to the **`.\images`** directory and after processing, transferred to the **`.\images_to_delete`** directory.
 4. The input (with image descriptions) is handed off to **`orchestrator.py`**, which passes it to **`thinker.py`**.
 This acts as the first responder, searching the local FAISS index for relevant data using **`faisslookup.py`**, a tool registered with the autogen agent.
 If no data is found, the orchestrator terminates the workflow and informs the user about the lack of sufficient information.
 5. If the thinker finds information, it composes a draft response and sends it to the orchestrator.